Buckner & Garcia: History

 The duo's intended follow-up to "Pac-Man Fever" was "E.T., I Love You", which was delayed for release by the label in favor of Neil Diamond's unauthorized "Heartlight".
 They released a re-recorded version of the song on their 1999 album Now & Then.
 The Starlight Children's Chorus recorded a cover version on their album E.T., I Love You & Other Extra Terrestrial Songs for Children.
 In 1985, Anne Murray's recording of "On and On", a song written by Jerry Buckner, became a top 10 hit on the Country/Easy Listening charts.

 In the mid-1990s, Sony Music Entertainment declined to re-release the Pac-Man Fever album to CD for reasons unknown.
 To meet the growing demand for a reissue of the album, the band released a re-recorded version on CD in 1999.
 When the duo re-formed the band in 1999 to re-record the album, Danny Jones became the group's drummer, Whitaker having died in the interim.
 Stewart returned as bassist; none of the other band members returned.
 The duo followed this up with Now & Then, an album that included four new songs including a new recording of "E.T., I Love You".

 The pair continued to collaborate, including writing and performing on many original songs for the national restaurant chain Waffle House jukeboxes, several of which were released on a pair of albums.

 In 2009, "Pac-Man Fever" ranked at No. 98 on VH1's "Top 100 Greatest One-Hit Wonders of the 80s" list.
 On June 10, 2010, the duo released a song titled "Keepin' the Dream Alive", with part of the proceeds being donated to aid the All-American Soap Box Derby in their hometown of Akron.

-On September 9, 2011, Buckner & Garcia revealed its new song on Whiskey Media's Big Live Live Show: Live 2, called "Found Me the Bomb", which is about the gaming website Giant Bomb.
-The song was made after an interview in June 2011, in which Jerry Buckner and Gary Garcia called in during a live Pac-Man tournament Giant Bomb was having.
-Ryan Davis jokingly said during a podcast that the duo should make a song about them and then to his shock one day he received an mp3 containing the new song.
-The song was distributed free on giantbomb.com and also appeared on the Rock Band Network.
+In June 2011, Jerry Buckner and Gary Garcia were interviewed during a live Pac-Man tournament being streamed on the website Giant Bomb to promote the release of their music on the Rock Band Network.
+Ryan Davis of Giant Bomb jokingly said during the following episode of the Giant Bombcast that the duo should make a song about them, leading Buckner & Garcia to secretly create the song "Found Me the Bomb" about the site and its staff.
+The song was revealed during Whiskey Media's Big Live Live Show: Live 2 livestream on September 9, 2011, and was distributed free on Giant Bomb and as part of a second Rock Band Network song pack.

 On November 17, 2011, Gary Garcia died unexpectedly at his home in Englewood, Florida, at age 63.
 Buckner later worked with Jamie Houston to write the song "Wreck It, Wreck-It Ralph!" for the Disney film Wreck-It Ralph (2012).